-Listen to and acknowledge what is being Do not promise confidentiality. said.
+WHAT TO DO WHAT NOT TO DO Listen to and acknowledge what is being said.
 Try to be reassuring &amp; remain calm.
 Explain clearly what you will do and what will happen next.
 Try to give them a timescale for when and how you / the DPS will contact them again.
 Take action - don't ignore the situation.
 Be supportive.
-Tell them that: Do not show shock, alarm, disbelief or disapproval.
+Tell them that: They were right to tell you; You are taking what they have said seriously; It was not their fault; That you would like to pass this information on to the appropriate people, with their permission; Be open and honest.
+Give contact details for them to report any further details or ask any questions that may arise.
+Do not promise confidentiality.
+Do not show shock, alarm, disbelief or disapproval.
 Do not minimise what is being said.
 Do not ask probing or leading questions, or push for more information.
 Do not offer false reassurance.
 Do not delay in contacting the DPS.
 Do not contact the alleged abuser.
 Do not investigate the incident any further.
 Never leave a child or adult at risk waiting to hear from someone without any idea of when or where that may be.
 Do not pass on information to those who don't need to know; not even for prayer ministry.